tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Seeming

-**Casting Time/Duration**: 10 minutes**/**4 hours (special)
+**Casting Time/Duration:** 10 minutes**/**4 hours (special)

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: Upon completing the ritual, you and up to eight allies assume the appearance of any Medium humanoid creatures.
+**Effect:** Upon completing the ritual, you and up to eight allies assume the appearance of any Medium humanoid creatures.
 The ritual allows you to assume the general appearance of a particular species, but not of a unique creature.
 The ritual's effect is centered on you; if any ally moves far away from you, the ritual's effect ends for that ally.

-**Skill Check**: Creatures viewing or interacting with you or your allies can make an Insight skill check to detect the deception.
+**Skill Check:** Creatures viewing or interacting with you or your allies can make an Insight skill check to detect the deception.
 The check's DC equals your Arcana skill check result.
 A creature is allowed a check the first time it sees you and each time it interacts with you or one of your allies.
 If the creature touches you or an ally, it automatically realizes the deception.

 #### Song of Restfulness

-**Casting Time/Duration**: 10 minutes**/**Instantaneous
+**Casting Time/Duration:** 10 minutes**/**Instantaneous

-**Market/Component Cost**: 600 gp**/**120 gp, plus a focus worth 1000 gp
+**Market/Component Cost:** 600 gp**/**120 gp, plus a focus worth 1000 gp

-**Effect**: When you perform this ritual at the beginning of an extended rest, you reduce the time needed for the extended rest by 2 hours for yourself and any allies who hear the performance.
+**Effect:** When you perform this ritual at the beginning of an extended rest, you reduce the time needed for the extended rest by 2 hours for yourself and any allies who hear the performance.
 A character can benefit from this ritual only once during any 24-hour period.

 _Focus_: A musical instrument you play as part of performing the ritual.

 #### Shadow Walk

-**Casting Time/Duration**: 1 hour**/**8 hours
+**Casting Time/Duration:** 1 hour**/**8 hours

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: You and your allies walk through shadows stretching out of the Shadowfell, taking advantage of the strange disparities between distance in your realm and that one to travel quickly.
+**Effect:** You and your allies walk through shadows stretching out of the Shadowfell, taking advantage of the strange disparities between distance in your realm and that one to travel quickly.
 Multiply your overland travel speed by 5 for the duration.
 This ritual functions only in the Prime Material plane.

 #### Solace Bole

-**Casting Time/Duration**: 10 minutes**/**1 hour
+**Casting Time/Duration:** 10 minutes**/**1 hour

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: You and up to five other creatures you designate nearby you are transported to a sealed hollow the size of a comfortable room within a magical tree in the Feywild.
+**Effect:** You and up to five other creatures you designate nearby you are transported to a sealed hollow the size of a comfortable room within a magical tree in the Feywild.
 The hollow has a glowing light you can control and is filled with sweet air.
 You can remain within the bole for up to 12 hours.
 Thereafter, or when you will it to be so, you and all the creatures the ritual took to the hollow return to the exact place they left.
 Only 1 hour of time has passed in the world.
 If you took an extended rest within the bole, you must wait 12 hours after your return to the world to take another one.

 If you have assistance when performing this ritual, divide the casting time by the number of participants.
 The assistants all chant in a fey harmony while you perform the ritual.
 Anyone you want to assist you in this way can learn the proper harmony during an extended rest.

 #### Tenser's Binding

-**Casting Time/Duration**: 5 minutes**/**12 hours (special)
+**Casting Time/Duration:** 5 minutes**/**12 hours (special)

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: This ritual affects a target creature, which must be helpless and nearby the ritual caster for the time spent performing the ritual.
+**Effect:** This ritual affects a target creature, which must be helpless and nearby the ritual caster for the time spent performing the ritual.
 At the ritual's completion, the target is bound by arcane chains.

-**Skill Check**: Escape from these bonds is at a DC equal to the Arcana skill check result plus 5, and the ritual's magic prevents the target from teleporting unless the prisoner's level is higher than that of the ritual caster.
+**Skill Check:** Escape from these bonds is at a DC equal to the Arcana skill check result plus 5, and the ritual's magic prevents the target from teleporting unless the prisoner's level is higher than that of the ritual caster.

 Before the ritual expires, it can be renewed by any creature able to perform rituals, not just the original ritual caster.
 As long as the ritual is not allowed to end, it retains the strength imparted by the original caster.